Parsa-Sedigh/go-calhoun-test/pamphlets/section-17-Mocks-stubs-and-fakes.md

-Note: The reason we have TestClient func in a source code file(testing.go) not a test file (_test.go) in `_test` package which would make it and is available to anyone using stipe client, is so that it would appear in the docs, is in addition to writing unit test using this technique, is we can have sth like the code in `demov1`.
+Note: The reason we have TestClient func in a source code file(testing.go) not a test file (_test.go) in `_test` package which would make it and is available to anyone using stipe client, is so that it would appear in the docs, is in addition to writing unit test using this technique, we can have sth like the code in `demov1`.
 In `demo_test.go`, we have App struct with Run() method that runs the whole app and we wanna run some e2e tests or ... with it.
 We can setup our `App` to use fake stripe client and server returned by `TestClient` func.
 Then we can modify returned mux to return whatever we want.

+We put it in a source code file so the users of the stripe client can use this fake client and it's server it's gonna interact with, in their test(_test.go files).

 With this, we can run e2e tests(entire app) but we can still mock things when we want to.